 6:30 PM (no host bar).
 Come and meet the speaker and the other attendees.

 7:00 PM – Reservation required.
-Northern Baked Halibut Steak in Wine Sauce, with seasonal vegetables and sesoned Farro, lemon/caper sauce, served with baby greens salad, rolls and sweet butter.
+Fresh Cod - Served on a Bed of Spinach with Capers/Lemon Sauce, served with baby greens salad, rolls and sweet butter.
 Coffe, tea, and selection of dessert.
-Full bar service.
+Vegetarian - Risotto with Asparagus and Parmesan Cheese Full bar service.

 [Include your dinner preference (regular or vegetarian) with your check/reservation.]